leta199/Guess-Again/README.md

 ## GUESS AGAIN FUNCTION
 Using the basic Python `def` contructor we created a function known as "Guess Again".

-This function has the arguments: play1, play2, play3 that represnt the input the user enters.
+1) This function has the arguments: play1, play2, play3 that represents the input the user enters.
+2) We then store these plays in the list `player1` and calculate its average `player1_avg` which is the avergae score of the users scores.
+3)